BrainBloomAI/Backend/docs.md

 - `.env` - Stores environment variables for the server to use.
 These include dials to control the operation of certain parts of the system as well as sensitive information such as API keys.
 A `.env.example` has been provided for you to quickly fill in values for variables.
 - `Node.js and NPM` - Ensure you have Node.js on your system.
 Run `npm install` to install all dependencies.

+## Cloud File Storage

+The powerful `FileManager` sub-system is a complex file I/O, maintenance and consistency service that allows for easy file management and storage.
+The service creates, manages and uses a directory called `FileStore` for all of it's operations.

+It is mainly used to store and retrieve background images for scenarios at the time of writing.

+The service can work with Firebase Cloud Storage to make for a even more robust file management for the system.
+By default, the service will try to connect to Firebase Cloud Storage.
+There are, however, contingency fallbacks in place where the service pivots to local file storage.

+Thus, there are two modes of operation for the system:
+- Cloud mode (Default)
+    - Connects to Firebase Cloud Storage bucket.
+Cloud is the ultimate source of truth, and smart on-demand principles will ensure cache efficiency and consistency of local `FileStore` directory.
+	- Will automatically fall back to local mode in the event of misconfiguration or connection issues
+	- `serviceAccountKey.json` file in root directory required.
+	- `FIRESTORAGE_ENABLED` in `.env` set to `True`.
+	- `STORAGE_URL` in `.env` set to Firebase Cloud Storage Bucket URL.
+	- `FILEMANAGER_ENABLED` in `.env` set to `True`.
+- Local mode
+	- Standard local file storage and management is used.
+No external dependencies.
+	- Will be backup option if cloud mode fails.
+	- `FILEMANAGER_ENABLED` in `.env` set to `True`.
+	- Can be configured to be the primary mode of operation by setting `FILEMANAGER_MODE` to `True` in the `.env` file.

+The `serviceAccountKey.json` file is a Firebase service account private key.
+Obtain it by logging onto the Firebase console, navigating to Project Settings > Service Accounts > Generate New Private Key.
+Rename the file to `serviceAccountKey.json` and place it in the root directory.

 ## Database Configuration

 You can use the following configuration template (or alternatively copy from `boilerplateConfig.json`) to add/update configurations in your `config.json`.